lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

 {% endhighlight %}

 But we didn't initialize our `label` with valid offset yet!
 Adding a constructor to do so, we would end up with this.
-Note that we get a memory leak here since the vtable get allocated but never got freed.
+Note that we get a memory leak here since the vtable get allocated but never is freed.

 {% highlight cpp linenos %}